Raphire/Win11Debloat/README.md

 - Remove all bloatware apps from [this list](#click-for-list-of-bloat-that-is-removed).
 - Disable telemetry, diagnostic data, app-launch tracking & targeted ads.
 - Disable bing search & cortana in windows search.
-- Disable tips & tricks on the lockscreen.
-(This may change your lockscreen wallpaper)
-- Disable tips, tricks and suggestions in the start menu and settings, and sync provider ads in windows explorer.
+- Disable tips, tricks, suggestions and ads in start, settings, notifications, windows explorer, and on the lockscreen.
 - Show file extensions for known file types.
 - Disable the widget service & hide the widget (news and interests) icon from the taskbar.
 - Hide the Chat (meet now) icon from the taskbar.